jamesjoshuahill/greeting/README.md

 - a struct with a private field
 - the constructor accepts no parameters
-- the constructor sets a default value for the private field
+- the constructor sets a default value for the private field: `"Hello world!"`

-**Goal:** Find as many ways as possible to support custom greetings.
+- the struct has a method that uses the private field.

+**Goal:** Allow the private field value to be customised.
 For example: `"Welcome!"`

 ## Breaking patterns